Badr-0b/Badr-0b/README.md

 Schematic capture for an STM32N6-based board.
 Power rails, peripheral interfacing, and component selection in KiCad.

 ### ASIC design projects
-Two coursework ASIC projects: one analog, one at the logic-gate level.
+Two ASIC projects: one analog, one at the logic-gate level.
 Write-ups in the linked portfolio.

-### Feneris
+### [REDACTED]
 Personal finance SaaS.
 Founder and sole engineer.
 Built auth, database, real-time sync, PDF report generation, and deployment.
 Stack: TypeScript, Supabase.
 Live at https://feneris.app.

 ## Looking for